curiousTauseef/PuzzleGame/README.md

 Created a game using the GUI components in Java in a team setting, the time spend on creating this was a week.

-I can email you the Executable Jar File if you want to play the game.

-My email: jordan.spencer.wu@gmail.com
+Play the game by downloading the TileGame1_0.jar